 Choose your desired start time and meet your guide at your central Petersburg hotel to start your 3-hour tour.
 Hop inside your private, air-conditioned vehicle, and travel into the heart of the city.

 As you travel, let your guide know if there’s anything you want to see more of during your tour.
 Your itinerary is flexible, so your sightseeing can be tailored to suit you.

 Start with a stroll around Palace Square, the stunning main square ringed by elegant imperial-era buildings, including the ornate, baroque Winter Palace.
 Wonder at the beauty of the square as your guide regales you with tales of the October Revolution in 1917, when Bolshevik crowds, impassioned by Lenin, stormed the Winter Palace from this very spot.

 Stretch your legs along the Nevsky Prospekt and learn how the stately avenue was commissioned by Peter the Great – the city’s revered founder.
 Then, head into Senate Square to view the Bronze Horseman, the famous statue depicting Peter astride a rearing horse.

-Have your camera ready to capture photos of Peter and Paul Fortress, a historical site that sprawls across St Petersburg’s Zayachy Island, and then visit three of the city’s magnificent Russian Orthodox cathedrals.
+Snap photos of the sprawling Peter and Paul Fortress across the water from the Palace Embankment, and then visit three of the city’s splendid Russian Orthodox cathedrals.

-Finish your private tour with a drop-off at your St Petersburg hotel.
+Your tour concludes with a drop-off at your hotel.